BiaPyX/BiaPy-doc/source/tutorials/detection/brain_cell_detection.rst

 Visualizing the results with Brainglobe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the points are detected, we can load the created CSV files into **Brainglobe**.
+Once the points are detected, you can load the created CSV files into **Brainglobe**.
 For example, in this tutorial, if you use the sample file ``brain2_ch2ch4.zarr``, the final CSV with all detected cells will be located at ``results/per_image_local_max_check/brain2_ch2ch4_all_points.csv``.
 Follow the steps in `Brainglobe's tutorial <https://brainglobe.info/tutorials/brainmapper/index.html>`__ to load this file with brainmapper for easy visualization of the results.

 .. figure:: ../../img/detection/brainglobe_brain_atlas_render.png
    :align: center